SolemmaLLC/ClimateStudioDocs/docs/addObjects.rst

    :width: 200px
    :align: center

+These Icons from left to right represent: Zone, Exterior Window (openings to outside), Interior Windows (openings between zones), Shading, Ground Surfaces, and Adiabatic Surfaces.

 Thermal Zones
 ----------------
 Thermal zones are modeled as closed breps in Rhino.
 Thermal zones are the fundamental building blocks of thermal simulation programs.
 They consist of areas within a building that are conditioned to the same temperature, have the same programmatic use (such as office or classroom) and experience comparable loads from solar radiation etc. A thermal zone is not necessarily the same as a room.
 A row of identical, south facing classrooms can be treated as a single zone since there will be no heat flow between the classrooms if they are used in the same way.
 On the other hand, a large open office area should be divided into perimeter zones bordering the building envelope with a depth of around 5m (15 feet)  and a core zone (see below).
 Combining core and perimeter zones into a single zone leads to an underprediction of conditioning loads since a surplus of solar gains in an equator facing zones is credited to heating required on the non equator-facing side whereas in reality, local cooling and heating may be required at the same time.